 Viewing Backwards and Forwards Patent Citations

 The Jogbra empowered women to get more involved in sports and fitness.
-Women could complete long-distance runs without feeling the discomforts of before, and female athletes have gone on to reach new milestones and records in competitions aided by the sports bra.
+Women could complete long-distance runs without feeling the discomforts, and female athletes have gone on to reach new milestones and records in competitions with the help of sports bras.

 Forward citations can be a good indicator of the value of an invention and the impact it has on a technology area.
 A forward citation is a patent document that references an existing patent, building on the idea.
 On PatBase, top citing assignees can be viewed as a graph or a tree using the integrated Citation Explorer module.